-SEFBHN's obligation to pay under this Agreement is contingent on the availability of funding for this project being received from the State of Florida through the Opioid Settlement again the three largest pharmaceutical distributors, McKesson, Cardinal Health and AmerisourceBergen ("Distributors"), and one manufacturer, Janssen Pharmaceuticals, Inc., and its parent company Johnson & Johnson (collectively, "Janssen").
-The Provider will have no right of action against SEFBHN or the State as a result of lack of sufficient funding.
+SEFBHN's obligation to pay under this Agreement is contingent on the availability of funding for this project being received from the State of Florida through the Opioid Settlement againagainst the three largest pharmaceutical distributors, McKesson, Cardinal Health and AmerisourceBergen ("Distributors"), and one manufacturer, Janssen Pharmaceuticals, Inc., and its parent company Johnson & Johnson (collectively, "Janssen"), The Provider Neither the County nor the Service Providers will have nearight of action against SEFBHN or the State as a result of lack of sufficient funding.
 If funds become unavailable, provisions of termination will apply.